godotengine/godot-docs/classes/class_concavepolygonshape2d.rst

 **Inherits:** :ref:`Shape2D<class_Shape2D>` **<** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Concave polygon shape resource for 2D physics.
+A 2D polyline shape used for physics collision.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-2D concave polygon shape to be added as a *direct* child of a :ref:`PhysicsBody2D<class_PhysicsBody2D>` or :ref:`Area2D<class_Area2D>` using a :ref:`CollisionShape2D<class_CollisionShape2D>` node.

-The shape consists of a collection of line segments, and as such it does not include any "inside" that the segments might be enclosing.
-If the segments do enclose anything, then the shape is *hollow*, as opposed to a :ref:`ConvexPolygonShape2D<class_ConvexPolygonShape2D>` which is solid.
-See also :ref:`CollisionPolygon2D<class_CollisionPolygon2D>`.
+A 2D polyline shape, intended for use in physics.
+Used internally in :ref:`CollisionPolygon2D<class_CollisionPolygon2D>` when it's in ``BUILD_SEGMENTS`` mode.

-Being made out of line segments, this shape is the most freely configurable single 2D shape.
-It can be used to form (hollow) polygons of any nature, convex or concave.
+Being just a collection of interconnected line segments, **ConcavePolygonShape2D** is the most freely configurable single 2D shape.
+It can be used to form polygons of any nature, or even shapes that don't enclose an area.
+However, :ref:`ConvexPolygonShape2D<class_ConvexPolygonShape2D>` is *hollow* even if the interconnected line segments do enclose an area, which often makes it unsuitable for physics or detection.

-\ **Note:** When used for collision, **ConcavePolygonShape2D** is intended to work with static :ref:`PhysicsBody2D<class_PhysicsBody2D>` nodes like :ref:`StaticBody2D<class_StaticBody2D>` and is not recommended to use with :ref:`RigidBody2D<class_RigidBody2D>` nodes in a mode other than Static.
-A :ref:`CollisionPolygon2D<class_CollisionPolygon2D>` in convex decomposition mode (solids) or several convex objects are advised for that instead.
-Otherwise, a concave polygon 2D shape is better suited for static bodies.
+\ **Note:** When used for collision, **ConcavePolygonShape2D** is intended to work with static :ref:`CollisionShape2D<class_CollisionShape2D>` nodes like :ref:`StaticBody2D<class_StaticBody2D>` and will likely not behave well for :ref:`CharacterBody2D<class_CharacterBody2D>`\ s or :ref:`RigidBody2D<class_RigidBody2D>`\ s in a mode other than Static.

-\ **Warning:** The nature of this shape makes it extra prone to being tunneled through by (small) fast physics bodies.
-For example, consider a (small) rigid body *Ball* traveling toward a static body *Box* at high speed.
-If the box uses a **ConcavePolygonShape2D** consisting of four segments, then the ball might end up inside the box or tunnel all the way through the box, if it goes fast enough.
-This is (partly) because the ball can only collide against the individual segments of the hollow box.
-In interactions with rigid bodies tunneling can be avoided by enabling continuous collision detection on the rigid body.

-\ **Warning:** Using this shape for an :ref:`Area2D<class_Area2D>` (via a :ref:`CollisionShape2D<class_CollisionShape2D>` node) may give unexpected results: the area will only detect collisions with the segments in the **ConcavePolygonShape2D** (and not with any "inside" of the shape, for example).
+\ **Warning:** Physics bodies that are small have a chance to clip through this shape when moving fast.
+This happens because on one frame, the physics body may be on the "outside" of the shape, and on the next frame it may be "inside" it. **ConcavePolygonShape2D** is hollow, so it won't detect a collision.

-\ **Performance:** Due to its complexity, **ConcavePolygonShape2D** is the slowest collision shape to check collisions against.
+\ **Performance:** Due to its complexity, **ConcavePolygonShape2D** is the slowest 2D collision shape to check collisions against.
 Its use should generally be limited to level geometry.
-For convex geometry, using :ref:`ConvexPolygonShape2D<class_ConvexPolygonShape2D>` will perform better.
-For dynamic physics bodies that need concave collision, several :ref:`ConvexPolygonShape2D<class_ConvexPolygonShape2D>`\ s can be used to represent its collision by using convex decomposition; see :ref:`ConvexPolygonShape2D<class_ConvexPolygonShape2D>`'s documentation for instructions.
-However, consider using primitive collision shapes such as :ref:`CircleShape2D<class_CircleShape2D>` or :ref:`RectangleShape2D<class_RectangleShape2D>` first.
+If the polyline is closed, :ref:`CollisionPolygon2D<class_CollisionPolygon2D>`'s ``BUILD_SOLIDS`` mode can be used, which decomposes the polygon into convex ones; see :ref:`ConvexPolygonShape2D<class_ConvexPolygonShape2D>`'s documentation for instructions.

 .. rst-class:: classref-reftable-group